darkstarx/fast_charts/README.md

 );
 ```

-Also you may also specify the style of labels.
+You may also specify the style of labels.
 If you don't do that, there won't be any labels on the diagram, but if you provide the series with the `labelAccessor` functor, you can choose label position, style and text.
 The `labelAccessor` provide you with domain, value and percent of total sum of values among the series (can be useful in pie charts).
 ```dart
 final data = {
   DateTime(2023, 1): (income: 47300, expense: 15000, color: Colors.redAccent),